 Posts for: February, 2020

-- severe decay destroys large portions of the tooth that must be removed to save the tooth
+- severe decay destroys large portions of the tooth

 - to protect cracked teeth from worsening

-- concealing a discolored or stained teeth
+- to cover discolored or stained teeth

 Give your smile a makeover with dental crowns from the North West Reno, NV, office of Z Dentistry.
 Call Dr. George Zatarain today at (775) 331-1616 to schedule your consultation.